German bond yields dip before U.S. jobs data, but set for biggest weekly rise since Pfizer

 By Yoruk Bahceli

-AMSTERDAM, Dec 4 (Reuters) - German bond yields dipped modestly in early trade, following U.S. Treasuries, as markets awaited a U.S. employment report that is expected to show the world's biggest economy added far fewer jobs in November than in the previous month.
+AMSTERDAM, Dec 4 (Reuters) - German bond yields dipped modestly on Friday as markets awaited a U.S. employment report that is expected to show the world's biggest economy added far fewer jobs in November than in the previous month.

 After surging earlier in the week on bets that a U.S. stimulus package -- back on the cards -- would help push inflation higher, U.S. Treasuries drifted lower on Thursday in anticipation of the jobs report.

-German benchmark 10-year bond yields, which had followed Treasuries higher but then retraced much of their rise on Thursday , were down about 1 basis point in early Friday trade to -0.56% DE10YT=RR
+German benchmark 10-year bond yields, which had followed Treasuries higher but then retraced much of their rise on Thursday , were down about 1 basis point on Friday to -0.55% DE10YT=RR

 "Our economists are looking for a weak payrolls print which should take some momentum out of the U.S. reflation sentiment," Michael Leister, head of interest rate strategy at Commerzbank told clients.